Gemara for Tisha B’Av—Explanation and Inspiration | Aleph Beta

 The story of Kamtza and Bar Kamtza is often considered a prime example of sinat chinam (baseless hatred).
 The Sages, elsewhere (Yoma 9b), say that the destruction of the second Beit Hamikdash and the subsequent exile in which we still find ourselves today are a result of the Sinat Chinam between fellow Jews.
 This animated video from Rabbi David Fohrman, founder and lead scholar at Aleph Beta, uses the story above to offer a novel insight into what sinat chinam really means and how we can prevent it.

-play buttonKamtza and Bar Kamtza: What Is Baseless Hatred, Anyway?
+play buttonKamtza And Bar Kamtza: What Is Baseless Hatred, Anyway?

 Gemara #2: The Roman General and the Jewish Child